 Unfortunately, licensing and insurance requirements can be a problem in Texas daycares.
 The State of Texas does not impose strict licensing and insurance requirements on many daycare facilities.
 Texas divides childcare facilities into three categories for regulation purposes:

 - Licensed Child Care Homes.

-The regulations and restrictions that apply to the people watching your child vary based upon its classification.
+The regulations and restrictions that apply to the people watching your child vary based on its classification.
 None of them are required to carry liability insurance.
-This can leave small mom and pop daycares to shut down and file bankruptcy to avoid liability when they injure a child.
-Furthermore, homeowner’s insurance does not cover injuries that occur on the property while conducting a business activity such as operating a daycare.
-Thus, home-run daycares are rarely covered by liability insurance and their owners are often judgment proof in Texas.
+This can leave small mom-and-pop daycares to shut down and file bankruptcy to avoid liability when they injure a child.
+Furthermore, it is possible that homeowner’s insurance does not cover child injuries that occur on the property while conducting a business activity such as operating a daycare.
+Thus, a home-run daycare center is rarely covered by liability insurance and their owners are often judgment-proof in Texas.

 - Is Your Daycare Even Regulated?

 - Paul H. Cannon Discusses the Importance of Vetting Home Daycare Centers.

 Compensation for Daycare Injuries to Children in Houston, TX

 If your child was injured at daycare or suffered fatal injuries in an accident at a daycare in Houston, your family has the right to demand the liable party be held accountable to the fullest extent of the law.
 Although local law enforcement officials will handle any criminal charges that may be appropriate, you and your family have the right to seek compensation for your losses through a child’s injury claim or wrongful death lawsuit.